 Nature abhors a vacuum so fills this gap with winter visitors; swans and geese, redwings, waxwings, bramblings and fieldfares all arrive on our shores to escape the colder weather elsewhere.

-Topsy- turvy weather can bring some surprising species on a freak wind, creating great excitement for twitchers and bird enthusiasts.
+Topsy- turvy weather can bring some surprising species on a freak wind, creating great excitement for birdwatchers.
 Some species will stay and others are just passing through using our gardens and wider landscape to sustain them on their journeys.
 Keep them well-fed with a range of quality food offered in feeders and on bird tables to ensure good accessibility for all their needs.

 Birds often roost in trees and hedges to give them protection from predators, but they also use empty nest boxes and roosting pouches to insulate themselves from the cold and provide shelter from the rain.
 Make sure your garden has plenty of dense hedges, shrubs and trees where your feathered friends can stop over for the night well protected.
 Walls, trellis and even trees clothed in ivy and climbers give good leafy cover for some species like little owls, while other birds prefer to roost en masse in boxes to preserve their body warmth.